Sober Living Home Plano

 The Benefits of Pet-Friendly Sober Living

 If you’re a pet owner, you already understand how close the bond between animals and humans can be.
-If you have recently completed 30, 60, 90, or more days of treatment in a residential program, you have no doubt been missing your furry friend immensely and have been concerned about their care.
+If you have recently completed 30, 60, 90, or more days of treatment in a residential program, you have no doubt been missing your furry friend immensely and concerned about their care. sober living homes

-The option to live in a pet-friendly sober living home could greatly impact the decisions you make when creating your aftercare plan.
+The option to live in a home could greatly impact the decisions you make when creating your aftercare plan.

 Not every recovery home offers a pet-friendly option.
 We understand the important role a pet plays in a person’s life, and we also understand how valuable a pet can be to the process of recovery.
 That’s why we offer pet-friendly accommodations for those whose furry companions meet certain safety and hygiene requirements.